HP Omen 35L review: but seriously, it’s all fun and games

 Why you can trust Creative Bloq Our expert reviewers spend hours testing and comparing products and services so you can choose the best for you.
 Find out more about how we test.

 Workstation PCs built to churn through rendering (and, increasingly, AI) tasks don’t have to be boring beige boxes.
 A gaming PC is often built with the kind of pixel-pushing prowess in mind that designers and editors can harness, which makes HP’s Omen 35L an interesting proposition.
 It has one of the very latest Intel processors on-board, along with the kind of NVIDIA graphics board that gamers have been drooling over.
-It will power through video processing, resizing and reencoding, as well as driving big, high-res monitors, and it will look good while it does it.
+Like the best PCs for video editing, it will power through video processing, resizing and reencoding, as well as driving big, high-res monitors, and it will look good while it does it.

 Key specifications